pyheight/ttk-file-explorer/docs/about/privacy-policy.en.md

 > Since some data is collected directly by third-party services (e.g., Baidu Analytics), we may need to forward your requests to these parties or guide you to contact them directly when exercising these rights.

-## 5. :material-alert: Children's Personal Information Protection

-**This website explicitly declares**:

-- We **do not** knowingly collect children's personal information

-- If accidentally collected, we will **immediately delete** it

-## 6. :material-update: Policy Updates
+## 5. :material-update: Policy Updates

 1. Major changes will be announced through **website notices**

 2. **Continued use after updates constitutes acceptance of the new policy**

-## 7. :material-email: Contact Us
+## 6. :material-email: Contact Us

 For privacy concerns, please contact: pyheight@qq.com